wolfenrain/fluttium/docs/docs/actions/built-in/debugging.md

 ---
 sidebar_position: 4
-description: A set of actions to handle text manipulation within your application.
+description: A set of actions that will allow you to debug your flow and your application.

 ---

 # 🪲 Debugging